Krabi – Documentation

 For more information about Members, connecting Stripe, and setting the package price, check the official Ghost documentation.

-You can add, edit, delete, and reorder navigation menu in Ghost Admin from the Settings → Navigation page.
+You can add, edit, delete, and reorder the navigation menu in Ghost Admin from the Settings > Site > Navigation > Primary.

 To include a static page on your navigation menu, follow these steps.

-First, type the page’s name as you’d like it appear on your menu in the label field.
+First, type the page’s name in the label field as you’d like it to appear on your menu.

-Like Header Navigation, you can add the footer navigation from the SECONDARY NAVIGATION at section Settings → Navigation page.
+Like Header Navigation, you can add the footer navigation links from the Ghost admin Settings > Site > Navigation > Secondary.

 Header Tags Menu